mattpolzin/OpenAPIKit/README.md

 # OpenAPIKit

+:warning: This repository was recently renamed `mattpolzin/openapikit` in order to align the repository and package names.
+For now, GitHub appears to be redirecting `mattpolzin/openapi` to the new location, but I recommend updating your package configurations anyway.

 A library containing Swift types that encode to- and decode from [OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) Documents and their components.

 <!-- TOC depthFrom:2 depthTo:3 withLinks:1 updateOnSave:1 orderedList:0 -->